kubernetes/website/content/en/blog/_posts/2022-10-20-advanced-server-side-apply.md

 ## Obvious (and not-so-obvious) benefits of SSA {#benefits}

-A list of improvements / nicities you get from switching from various things to Server-side apply!
+A list of improvements / niceties you get from switching from various things to Server-side apply!

 * Versus client-side-apply (that is, plain `kubectl apply`):